MY APPROACH

 GETTING STARTED

 Therapy is a deeply personal journey, and finding the right fit is important.
-If this approach resonates with you, I invite you to reach out for a consultation.
+If this approach resonates with you, I invite you to reach out for a free 20-minute consultation.
 I’d love to connect and explore how we might work together in a way that feels supportive and aligned with your needs.